julijan/structured/README.md

 ```

 ### Session
 Session allows you to store temporary data for the users of your web application.
-You don't need to create an instance of Session, you will always use the instace `Application.session`.
+You don't need to create an instance of Session, you will always use the instance `Application.session`.

 Session data is tied to a visitor via sessionId, which is always available on `RequestContext`, which means you can interact with session data from routes and server side code of your components.